API-market/archive-orejs/README.md

 Note: this requires an index on the rights collection (to filter right names)

 ### saveInstrument (Instrument)
+* Confirms that issuer in Instrument matches signature of transaction
 * Creates an instrument token, populate with params, save to issuer account
 * Saves endpoints to endpoints_published